Economic and Political Overview

 Economic Indicators

-In Venezuela, even though minimum wage has been increased numerous times over the past few years, wage increases have not been following inflation.
-Therefore, purchasing power is weak and has greatly decreased in recent years; poverty has increased and the health system is in critical state.
+In Venezuela, even though the minimum wage has been increased numerous times over the past few years, wage increases have not kept up with inflation.
+Therefore, purchasing power is weak and has greatly decreased in recent years; poverty has increased, and the health system is in a critical state.
 The unemployment rate has been rising for years, and the IMF estimated that this rate has surpassed half of the Venezuelan workforce.
-Nevertheless, the state has not released an official unemployment figure since 2016, when it claimed it was 7.3%.
-Furthermore, the country also faces a rise of insecurity, with the highest homicide rate in South America.
+Nevertheless, the state has not released an official unemployment figure since 2021, when it claimed it was 7.9%.
+Furthermore, the country also faces a rise in insecurity, with the highest homicide rate in South America.
 Because of the country's current economic situation, there are severe shortages of basic goods, such as food and medicine - with Venezuela being among the countries with the highest rates of food insecurity in the world.
-As such, neighbouring countries have been receiving a large number of Venezuelan migrants and refugees in recent years, with estimates suggesting that over 6 million people have left the country so far.
+As such, neighboring countries have been receiving a large number of Venezuelan migrants and refugees in recent years, with estimates suggesting that over 6 million people have left the country so far.

 Unemployment Rate (% of the Labour Force) 0.00.00.00.00.0